Skip to main content

 What the IICRC standards (S500, S520, S540, S700, S760) actually say, what the certifications (WRT, AMRT, FSRT, OCT) mean, and how carriers use them to justify — and deny — insurance claim amounts.

-What inflation guard coverage does, how it automatically increases dwelling limits, the hidden trap with coinsurance calculations, how it raises premiums, and how to evaluate whether it is helping or hurting.
+What inflation guard does, how it raises dwelling limits automatically, the hidden coinsurance trap, and how to tell whether it's helping or hurting your claim.

-When a home is transferred into a family trust with a retained life estate, the policyholder may only have a partial insurable interest — not the full value of the property.
-Learn how life estates are valued, what experts are needed, and the estate-planning mistake that can cost you hundreds of thousands of dollars.
+When a home is transferred into a family trust with a retained life estate, the policyholder may hold only partial insurable interest, not full property value.

 Insurance Claim Negotiation Tactics